-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 The student will select 1 course and develop a 12-week Curriculum Project that focuses on the praxial music education approach.
 This project will be comprised of 5 charts.
 The Curriculum Project will assist the student in producing effective teaching and training strategies to facilitate teaching and learning through a paraxial approach.
 The student will submit the assignment in 6 parts, with all references formatted in current Turabian style:

-Applying the concepts from the textbook readings and presentations for the module/week, and after evaluation and reflection upon the previously submitted charts, the student will list learning outcomes, select formative assessments, and provide a rationale for each assessment with a cited reference as to why the selected formative assessment will be effective.
+Applying the concepts from the textbook readings and presentations for the module: week, and after evaluation and reflection upon the previously submitted charts, the student will list learning outcomes, select formative assessments, and provide a rationale for each assessment with a cited reference as to why the selected formative assessment will be effective.
 The student will then create a syllabus that correctly reflects all of the previously submitted charts for the entire course.

 The student will review all four charts and the syllabus and will identify 10 strategies, activities, or formative assessments that should be revised in order to strengthen the overall plan toward praxial approach.
 The 10 selected items for revision must be highlighted in the rationale box followed by the original item to provide comparison.
 The student must provide a rationale as to why he or she believes the revision should be made, or why it will be more effective, supported with at least 1 reference.

 The syllabus must be revised to match all course requirements, point allocations, assignments, and must reflect a praxial approach.
 This assignment is aligned with measurable learning outcomes B, C, and D.

 As the final submission, the student will submit a finalized syllabus along with all 5 revised charts, a 10-item formative assessment, and a 25-item summative assessment that could be used for a selected week during his or her curriculum.
 The final submission must also include a reference page containing all scholarly sources used throughout the creation of the Curriculum Project.
 Acceptable sources include: the course textbook, the Bible, and peer-reviewed scholarly articles (published within the last 15 years).
 All references must be cited in current Turabian format.
 This assignment is tied to measurable learning outcomes A, B, C, D, and E.